discretlib/doc/content/learn/datamodel/schema.md

 weight = 1
 +++

-Discret uses a schema language to describe what kind of data can be inserted and queried.
+Discret uses a data model language to describe what kind of data can be inserted and queried.

 # Basic Syntax